 European life science SMEs offer innovative and globally competitive technologies, products and services.
 For most of them, it is a big challenge to set up their business on their own in unknown, often time-consuming and complex markets outside Europe, and to identify the right business partners and contacts.

-The target participants in the GoGlobal programmes are start-ups, scale-ups and SMEs – companies who already offer a product, started to sell, or at least are in the last stage of their Certification process.
-You should also have the ambition to expand on the Japanese market within a year.
-Your business in Japan could be to sell products, partner your technology, or offer your technical services.
-Your company should also fit to EIT Health thematic scope: “Healthy living, Active Ageing, Improved Health care.”
-The applying company should locate in the area covered by the EIT Health CLCs.
+The target participants in the GoGlobal programmes are start-ups, scale-ups and SMEs – companies who already offer a product, started to sell, or who are in the last stage of their Certification process.
+They have the ambition to expand on the Japanese market within a year.
+The companies also fit to EIT Health thematic scope: “Healthy living, Active Ageing, Improved Health care.”

 EIT Health is an independent Community, constituted in 2008 by the European Institute for Innovation & Technology (EIT), which aims to boost innovation and speed up entrepreneurship in Europe.

 EIT Health´s Accelerator is a business-development programme, and with its GoGlobal projects, participating companies can obtain better knowledge on the local ecosystem, special characteristics of the market, contacts and networking-opportunities and tailor-made training, which ease and accelerate the market entry into the target country.
 Different GoGlobal projects target different non-European markets: Brazil, China, Canada, Israel, Japan, USA.

 Stephanie Wehnelt, Project Leader EIT Health GoGlobal Start.Smart.Japan, wehnelt@ bio-m.org